 Now the time has come for the Sennheiser Momentum True Wirelesses to make their world debut.
 But will they play a blinder, or end up sidelined on the bench?

-If there’s a feature you want from your headphones, the Momentum True Wirelesses probably have it.
+If there’s a feature you want from your wireless earbuds, the Momentum True Wireless probably have it.
 The spec list is so long it’s hard to know where to start.
-Battery life is a decent four hours, which compares to the Sony WF-1000Xs’ three hours and the capable Bose SoundSport Frees’ five.
+Battery life is a decent four hours, which compares to a three hours on the Sony WF-1000X and five from the capable Bose SoundSport Free.

-As is the trend for truly wireless in-ears, the Sennheisers come with their own carry case that doubles as a docking and charging station.
+As is the trend, the Sennheiser wireless earbuds come with their own carry case that doubles as a docking and charging station.
 This compact, fabric covered box charges via USB-C, with the earpieces dropping into secure magnetic slots where they start charging via their gold contacts.

 The pairing process for these wireless in-ear headphones starts as soon as you remove them from the case.
 They’re immediately discoverable, and if you ever need to pair them with another device, simply press and hold on the outside of both earpieces to restart the process.